-- a.
-Director's review.
-The Director shall be the review authority for tree removal requests, except for heritage trees, filed independent of a development application.
-The Director shall render a decision within ten (10) business days from the date a tree removal application is filed and deemed complete.
+- 1. Tree Removal Requests Filed Independent of Development Applications. - a.
+Director's Review.
+The Director shall be the Review Authority for tree removal requests, except for heritage trees, filed independent of a development application.
+The Director shall render a decision within ten business days from the date a tree removal application is filed and deemed complete.
 The Director may refer any application to another department, committee, board, or commission of the City for a report and recommendation, and may require the applicant to provide an arborist's report. - b.
-Posting and notice.
-The decision of the Director shall be mailed to the applicant and to all owners of record located within a three-hundred-foot (300') radius of the subject property on the same day the decision is made.
-In addition, the site or tree shall be posted with a sign by the Department for at least ten (10) calendar days indicating the decision of the Director, and specifying the appeal period and the method of appeal.
+Posting and Notice.
+The decision of the Director shall be mailed to the applicant and to all owners of record located within a three-hundred-foot radius of the subject property on the same day the decision is made.
+In addition, the site or tree shall be posted with a sign by the Department for at least ten calendar days indicating the decision of the Director, and specifying the appeal period and the method of appeal.

-2. Tree removal requests filed with a development application.
+2. Tree Removal Requests Filed with a Development Application.

 - a.
-Review authority.
-The review authority for tree removal requests filed in conjunction with a development application shall be the same review authority as established for the accompanying development application. - b.
-Public hearing.
-If a public hearing is normally required by this Development Code, the tree removal request shall be considered concurrently, in compliance with Section 15-4006, Public Notice.
+Review Authority.
+The Review Authority for tree removal requests filed in conjunction with a development application shall be the same review authority as established for the accompanying development application. - b.
+Public Hearing.
+If a public hearing is normally required by this Development Code, the tree removal request shall be considered concurrently, in compliance with Section 15-5007, Public Notice. - c.

-- c.
 Posting.
-The Department shall also post the site or tree under consideration with a sign indicating the proposed removal and the date, time, and place of the hearing at least ten (10) calendar days before the hearing date. - 3.
-Heritage tree removal requests.
-Notwithstanding any other provision of this section, the following provisions shall apply to requests for the removal of heritage trees. - a.
-Requests filed independent of development applications.
-The Commission shall be the review authority for all tree removal requests for heritage trees filed independent of a development application. - b.
-Requests filed in conjunction with a development application.
-The review authority for heritage tree removal requests filed in conjunction with a development application shall be the same review authority as established for the accompanying development application.
-Before the hearing by the review authority, requests to remove heritage trees filed in conjunction with a development application shall be referred to the Protected Tree Advisory Committee who shall make a recommendation to the review authority. - c.
-Public hearing.
-A public hearing by the review authority shall be required for all heritage tree removal requests in compliance with Section 15-4006, Public Notice. - d.
+The DARM Department shall also post to the site or tree under consideration a sign indicating the proposed removal and the date, time, and place of the hearing at least ten calendar days before the hearing date.

+- 3. Heritage Tree Removal Requests.
+Notwithstanding any other provision of this Section, the following provisions shall apply to requests for the removal of heritage trees. - a.
+Requests Filed Independent of Development Applications.
+The Planning Commission shall be the Review Authority for all tree removal requests for heritage trees filed independent of a development application. - b.
+Requests Filed in Conjunction with a Development Application.
+The Review Authority for heritage tree removal requests filed in conjunction with a development application shall be the same review authority as established for the accompanying development application.
+Before the hearing by the Review Authority, requests to remove heritage trees filed in conjunction with a development application shall be referred to the Protected Tree Advisory Committee who shall make a recommendation to the review authority. - c.
+Public Hearing.
+A public hearing by the review authority shall be required for all heritage tree removal requests in compliance with Section 15-5007, Public Notice. - d.
 Posting.
-The Department shall post the site or tree under consideration with a sign indicating the proposed removal and the date, time, and place of the hearing at least ten (10) calendar days before the hearing date. - 4.
-Final decision/timing of tree removal.
+The Department shall post to the site or tree under consideration a sign indicating the proposed removal and the date, time, and place of the hearing at least ten calendar days before the hearing date. - 4.
+Final Decision/Timing of Tree Removal.
 No tree for which a Tree Removal Permit is required shall be removed until all conditions of the permit have been satisfied and the decision has become final.
 In addition, tree(s) approved for removal in conjunction with a development application shall not be removed before the issuance of a Building Permit or unless all of the conditions of approval of the development application are satisfied. - 5.
-Concurrent filing.
+Concurrent Filing.
 All tree removal requests associated with a development application shall be filed concurrently.